faizan2700/library_project/README.md

 7. Github action script is added for continuous integration pipeline that runs these tests for every push and pull request.

 ## Query Optimization and Performance
-1. This project does not make use of any heavy queries other than for fetch complete queryset of books from database, it uses prefetch over that to fetch many to many fields so that we dont have to fetch them again while serializing related objects.
-2. Django Debug toolbar is used to see how many queries are being made for processing particular view.
+1. This project focuses on optimizing queries to ensure efficient database interactions.
+The primary optimization strategy involves minimizing heavy queries, particularly when fetching complete querysets of books from the database.
+To achieve this, the project utilizes prefetching to retrieve Many-to-Many fields along with the main queryset.
+This approach reduces the need for additional queries when serializing related objects.
+2. Django Debug Toolbar is integrated into the project to monitor and analyze the number of queries executed during the processing of specific views.
+This tool provides valuable insights into query performance, allowing developers to identify and address potential bottlenecks or inefficiencies in the application's database interactions.
+3. As the project evolves and scales, periodic performance profiling and optimization efforts may be conducted to identify areas for improvement and ensure continued optimal performance.
+4. Consideration may be given to database schema design optimizations, such as denormalization or partitioning, to streamline data access and improve query performance in scenarios with large datasets or complex relationships.

 ## Contribution Guidelines
 We welcome contributions from developers, researchers, and enthusiasts alike!
 If you'd like to contribute to the Gutenberg Database Clone project, please follow these guidelines: